×

 What is a typical expat home or apartment like in Bucharest?

 "Expat homes and apartments in Bucharest are typically modern and well-maintained, with many new developments offering high-quality amenities such as swimming pools, fitness centers, and communal areas.
 Common features include an open plan layout, spacious bedrooms, and balcony or terrace areas.
 Many apartments and homes feature cutting-edge technology and a modern, stylish interior design.
-Most homes are located near parks, shops, and restaurants, making them ideal for expats seeking a convenient yet culturally rich city lifestyle," replied a member in Bucharest.
+Most homes are located near parks, shops, and restaurants, making them ideal for expats seeking a convenient yet culturally rich city lifestyle," explained one expat living in Bucharest, Romania.

 "I live in a rented flat on the 9th floor.
 It's a renovated 3-room apartment in a communistic block and I share it with 2 other expat, one of which is a colleague of mine, the other - a firend of a colleague.
 It's quite typical to share apartments, because most expats work in a more or less international environment with other expat folks.
 Also, compared to food prices at a market, for example, I find apartments to be disproportionately expensive.
-Especially when renting a studio," commented one expat who made the move to Bucharest.
+Especially when renting a studio," said one expat in Bucharest.

 What is the average cost of housing in Bucharest?